Learn more about the visual system and how our sense of sight can have a huge impact on functional performance during day-to-day activities.

 Because of all of these visual distractions, it may be impossible for him to focus on a task like coloring a picture.
 This child needs an environment that is visually simplified.
 He would benefit from a neat, clear area to work and a classroom without so many visual distractions.
 This may mean fewer posters on the wall, more uniform color in the room, low lighting, and important information presented in a bold color.
 He may need a privacy divider to do his best work in a busy room.
 When receiving directions, he may benefit from the adult establishing eye contact with him first, ensuring that he is listening and attending.

 The opposite of this child is the one who is visually under stimulated.
 He barely notices his surroundings unless details and objects are pointed out to him.
 He may stare at the same point for extended periods of time.
 He gets lost in a visual activity quickly and loses interest.
 This child needs a visual boost!
 He needs more visual stimulation in order to function.
-He may benefit from a bright piece of paper under his work to hold his attention and learning materials that are written in bright, large, or bold font.
+He may benefit from a bright piece of paper under his work to help him with paying attention and learning materials that are written in bright, large, or bold font.
 This child typically does well with online learning and applications that use movement and color.
 Visual sticker charts keep this child motivated.
 He needs to see more to stay alert.

 Most children develop a strong visual system simply through engaging in play activities that allow for visual exploration in their everyday environments.
 There are many activities that can help promote the development of a healthy visual system, including: